RedHatQE/notify-service/README.md

 ## Templates

-The repo have provided few templates under `app/templates/`, which includes templates for email, Google Chat and Slack.
+The repo have provided few templates under `app/templates/`, which includes templates for email, Google Chat, Slack, and Jira.

 All templates are Jinja templates.
 Check following for how each target templates are generated, remember to add new request body sample under [sample](docs/sample) dir for each templates.